-I have been a qualified nutritionist for nearly 20 years, completing my undergraduate degree in 1996 before going on to complete an MSc in Nutrition & Metabolism and a PhD focusing on energy expenditure and body composition.
-My on-going interests lie in exercise nutrition, body composition and energy metabolism all as can be applied to weight loss/maintenance and metabolic health.
-Current research includes exercise intensity and energy balance, intermittent fasting and timing of food around exercise.
+I have been a qualified nutritionist for over 20 years, completing my undergraduate degree in 1996 before going on to complete an MSc in Nutrition & Metabolism and a PhD focusing on energy expenditure and body composition.
+My on-going interests lie in obesity, exercise nutrition, body composition and energy metabolism all as can be applied to weight loss/maintenance and metabolic health.
+Current research includes exercise intensity and energy balance, intermittent fasting, meal timing and composition.

-I have been committed to undergraduate and postgraduate nutrition education for over 12 years, joining the University of Surrey in 2006.
+I have been committed to undergraduate and postgraduate nutrition education for over 15years, joining the University of Surrey in 2006.
 As programme director for BSc and MSc Nutrition, I am heavily involved in the management and delivery of nutrition education at Surrey.

 In 2005, I started a private nutrition consultancy (NutrifficTM) undertaking one-to-one nutritional consultations, as well as commissioned lectures and workshops.
 I was employed as nutrition consultant for a commercial weight management company (EurodietTM) from 2006 until 2007, and continue to develop external links and collaborations whilst fulfilling a full-time role at Surrey.